zuhayrl/EEE3096S_Pracs/README.md

 # EEE3096S_Pracs
-A repo for a third year Embedded systems course.
+A repo for a third-year Embedded systems course.